 You also have the right to complain to the Information Commissioner's Office (the "ICO") if you are not satisfied with the way we use your information.
-You can contact the ICO - see https://ico.org.uk/global/contact-us/ for details.
+You can contact the ICO by writing to Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF or by email on casework@ico.org.uk.